 Past experiences show that many problems are related to some difficulties with the connection to Grid'5000 with SSH keys.

-To use Grid'5000, students must have basic knowledge of SSH, and especially know how to generate SSH private and public keys and use them to connect to a remote machines.
+To use Grid'5000, trainees must have basic knowledge of SSH, and especially know how to generate SSH private and public keys and use them to connect to a remote machine.
 Don't hesitate to spend time at the beginning of the tutorial to explain it.
 More information on this topic is available at SSH and Getting_Started#Connect_to_a_Grid.275000_access_machine.

-If this FAQ does not cover one of your question, do not hesitate to ask it by mail to email@example.com.
+If this FAQ does not cover one of your questions, do not hesitate to question by mail .

-Does the account need to be validated before the student can use them?
+Does every trainee account need to be validated before the trainee can use the platform?